 There are certain skills that many patient service representatives have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed computer skills, communication skills and listening skills.
+We discovered that a lot of resumes listed communication skills, computer skills and customer-service skills.

 If you're interested in becoming a patient service representative, one of the first things to consider is how much education you need.
 We've determined that 31.7% of patient service representatives have a bachelor's degree.
 In terms of higher education levels, we found that 2.9% of patient service representatives have master's degrees.
 Even though some patient service representatives have a college degree, it's possible to become one with only a high school degree or GED.